-During a vaginal delivery, the health care provider will assist the fetus' head and chin out of the vagina when it becomes visible.
-Once the head is delivered, the health care provider exerts gentle downward traction on the head to deliver the shoulder, followed by the rest of the body.
-The baby rotates itself as the last movement of labor.
+During a vaginal delivery, the healthcare provider will assist the fetus' head and chin out of the vagina when it becomes visible.
+Once the head is delivered, the healthcare provider applies gentle downward traction on the head to deliver the shoulder, followed by the rest of the body.
+The baby turns itself as the last movement of labor.

 In some cases, the vaginal opening does not stretch enough to accommodate the fetus.
-It may be necessary to expedite delivery, for example, if the baby is in distress.
-In such cases, the health care provider may perform an episiotomy -- an incision through the vaginal wall and the perineum (the area between the thighs, extending from the anus to the vaginal opening) to help deliver the fetus.
+It may be necessary to speed up delivery, for example, if the baby is in distress.
+In such cases, the healthcare provider may perform an episiotomy.
+This is a cut through the vaginal wall and the perineum.
+This are is between the thighs, extending from the anus to the vaginal opening.
+An episiotomy is done to help deliver the fetus.
 Episiotomies are not needed for every delivery and are not routinely performed.

 After the delivery of the baby, the mother is asked to continue to push during the next few uterine contractions to deliver the placenta.
 Once the placenta is delivered, any tear or episiotomy is repaired.
-The mother is usually given oxytocin (a drug administered either by an injection into the muscles or intravenously that is used to contract the uterus) and the uterus is massaged to help it contract, and to help prevent excessive bleeding from occurring.
+The mother is usually given oxytocin.
+This is a drug given either by an injection into the muscles or intravenously that is used to contract the uterus.
+The uterus is then massaged to help it contract, and to help prevent excessive bleeding from happening.

 What is a cesarean section (C-section)?

-Once the anesthesia has taken effect, an abdominal incision is made, and an opening is made in the uterus.
+Once the anesthesia has taken effect, a cut is made in the stomach, and an opening is made in the uterus.
 The amniotic sac is opened, and the baby is delivered through the opening.
 The woman may feel some pressure and/or a pulling sensation.

-Following the delivery of the baby, the health care provider will stitch the uterine and abdominal incision.
+Following the delivery of the baby, the healthcare provider will stitch the uterine and the cut that was made in the stomach.
 After a cesarean or vaginal delivery, women will have some bleeding.

 Conditions for a cesarean section

-There are several conditions which may make having a baby by cesarean section more likely.
+There are several conditions that may make having a baby by cesarean section more likely.
 These include: